View the dashboard

 Widgets

 Click a widget to make it active.
-The currently active widget is denoted by a colored border.
-When you select or clear metrics, they are added to or removed from the currently active widget.
-Only one widget can be active at a given time.
+The active widget is indicated by a colored border.
+Only one widget can be active at a time.
+When you select or clear metrics, they are automatically added to or removed from the currently active widget.

-By default, the title of the widget is comprised of the names of the selected metrics.
+By default, a widget’s title is generated from the names of the selected metrics.
 Tab titles are limited to up to 255 characters.
 To change the title of the widget, see Customize widgets.

-Note: If you change the title of the widget and then add additional metrics, the title reverts to the names of the selected metrics.
+Note: If you change a widget’s title and then add more metrics, the title reverts to the names of the selected metrics.

 Change the layout and order of widgets